 Some people with albinism will have a skin tone that never changes, while others may experience small fluctuations in skin tone as they get older.
 However, their skin never takes on the patchy appearance of vitiligo.

 People diagnosed with albinism often have very light-pigmented eyes, though their eye pigmentation can range from nearly translucent to brown.
 Many people diagnosed with albinism have vision problems.
-Vitiligo, however, does not affect the eyes.
+Vitiligo, however, does not affect the color of the eyes.

-People diagnosed with both vitiligo and albinism are often sensitive to the sun and can be more prone to sunburn and skin cancer.
+Both vitiligo and albinism often cause sensitivity to the sun, and people with either condition can be more prone to sunburn.
 For those diagnosed with vitiligo, the extra sensitivity is limited to the patches of skin that have faded in color.
 Those diagnosed with albinism are usually sensitive to the sun over their entire bodies.

 One particular type of albinism may be mistaken for vitiligo: partial albinism.
 This form of albinism can cause a person to have multiple patches of skin that are either lighter (called hypopigmentation) or darker (called hyperpigmentation) than the rest of their skin.
-These patches are symmetrical and are often found on the midline of the body.
-A person with partial albinism will also likely have a characteristic midline patch of white skin or hair.
+These patches are symmetrical and are also often found on the midline of the body.
+A person with partial albinism will also likely have a characteristic midline patch of white skin or a white patch of hair on the scalp.

 The cells responsible for making melanin are called melanocytes.
-In vitiligo, melanocytes are destroyed, resulting in the loss of pigment seen in the disease.
+In vitiligo, melanocytes are destroyed by the immune system, resulting in the loss of pigment seen in the disease.
 People with vitiligo usually have an even skin tone when they are born and as they are growing up, and they develop lighter patches of skin over time.

 Albinism, on the other hand, is known to be an inherited disorder.
 It is caused by a mutation in one of the genes that play a role in melanin production.
 When melanin-producing proteins don’t exist or are deformed, the body cannot produce the melanin that it needs, leading to widespread skin color loss.
 The only risk factor for albinism is having relatives who have had it, which indicates the presence of those mutated genes in the family tree.